badimala218/Assignment-1/README.md

 # Assignment 1

-### First web-page of **Vecta Corp**.
+### "First" web-page of **Vecta Corp**.
 Home webpage for Vecta Corp.

 It outlines the innovative solutions they provide:
 * vProspect 2.0
 * vConvert 2.0
 * vRetain 1.0